near/docs/docs/develop/contracts/as/intro.md

 // see https://github.com/near/near-sdk-as/blob/master/assembly/__tests__/runtime/model.ts
 ```

+`@nearBindgen` is a decorator made for the serialization of custom classes before they are saved to storage onto the blockchain

 #### Models are composable {#models-are-composable}

 Models can build on top of one another as with the sample below, taken from [CryptoCorgis](https://github.com/nearprotocol/corgis), which includes 3 models: